ValeLang/Vale/docs/VirtualThreads.md

 # More Resources

-[User-space cooperative multitasking](https://brennan.io/2020/05/24/userspace-cooperative-multitasking/) (used for the faerless FFI prototype, in fact)
+[User-space cooperative multitasking](https://brennan.io/2020/05/24/userspace-cooperative-multitasking/) (used for the fearless FFI prototype, in fact)

 [Achieving 5M persistent connections with Project Loom virtual threads](https://github.com/ebarlas/project-loom-c5m), some interesting comments about not liking async/await